Kunming Lake is the beautiful man-made lake in the Summer Palace area of Beijing. The lake along with the Longevity Hill offers a fantastic landscape.

 History of Kunming Lake

 This lake used to be a much smaller water source near Beijing.
 Before this water reservoir becomes a man-made lake, it was also known as the great lake, jar hill lake, and golden lake.
 These names, among other names, refer to before the time when Beijing became the capital of China during the Yuan dynasty.

 Developments of this water reservoir began in the late 13th century and carried on during the later dynasties until it became an entire complex of gardens, islands, hills, and the lake itself.
 The man behind the first adjustments was Guo Shoujing, who redirected the water from several sources into the lake for irrigation purposes.
 The fertile ground around the lake brought about natural vegetation, which inspired the idea of making gardens and constructing the complex around Kunming Lake.

 Most of the expansions took place during the time of the Qianlong Emperor, who used about 10000 laborers for this end.
-They used the extracted ground as a means of creating three islands and increase the area around longevity hill.
+They used the extracted ground as a means of creating three islands and increasing the area around longevity hill.